spendierk/2023_CQE_QUANTX_quantinuum/README.md

 Participants paired up with the Quantinuum provider need to provide kathrin.spendier@quantinuum.com with an email address and their team’s name to set up their emulator account.
 Once your email is added to the system, you will receive an invitation email from QCadmin@quantinuum.com, which you have to open and follow the steps outlined.
 You will be asked to accept the Quantinuum “Policy & Terms of USE” https://um.qapi.quantinuum.com/static/media/user_terms_and_conditions.46957d35.pdf.
 You need to accept the terms and conditions to unlock access to the Quantinuum emulator.
 Please make sure that you have access to the emulator by Friday early afternoon.
 If you have issues signing up, please find a Quantinuum staff member for help or email kathrin.spendier@quantinuum.com.

-#### Note: please check you spam/junk email folder for the invitation email from QCadmin@quantinuum.com
+#### Note: please check your spam/junk email folder for the invitation email from QCadmin@quantinuum.com

-### Supporting videos for sign-up process
+### Supporting video for sign-up process

 [Here](https://drive.google.com/file/d/1EEUQUnHMp-wvQJlWN-RTQUHElcsALF6U/view?usp=sharing) is the link to log in to the user portal after setting up your account.

-[Here](https://drive.google.com/file/d/10uC78GvZn2M_PC4y8cIvJ8A51-03Yxp8/view?usp=sharing) is a video going over the user portal and example notebooks.

 ### Exploiting Mid-circuit Measurement and Qubit Reuse using the Quantinuum H1-2 Emulator